otto-de/recsys-dataset/README.md

 The `OTTO` session dataset is a large-scale dataset intended for multi-objective recommendation research.
 We collected the data from anonymized behavior logs of the [OTTO](https://otto.de) webshop and the app.
 The mission of this dataset is to serve as a benchmark for session-based recommendations and foster research in the multi-objective and session-based recommender systems area.
 We also launched a [Kaggle competition](https://www.kaggle.com/competitions/otto-recommender-system) with the goal to predict clicks, cart additions, and orders based on previous events in a user session.

+_Please scroll down to the bottom of this README file for instructions specific to the COMP9417 Group Project_

 ## Key Features

 - 12M real-world anonymized user sessions